 Aleksandra Odić from Germany took the top honour for her 22-minute film, Frida, from the 11 selected short films, depicting an encounter between a young nurse and her patient.

-The final choice was determined and announced by Academy Award-winner and L’Oréal Paris spokesperson Kate Winslet - the Award’s first Juror - during a special prize ceremony at the Jeune Cinéma dinner in Cannes on July 16.
+In 2021, for the inaugural launch, the final choice has been determined by Academy Award-winner and L’Oréal Paris spokesperson Kate Winslet - the Award’s first Juror - during a special prize ceremony at the Jeune Cinéma dinner in Cannes on July 16.
 In recognition of her accomplishment, Aleksandra Odić will receive financial support of €30,000.

 Kate Winslet says: “Aleksandra Odić’s short film, Frida, moved me to tears.
 The brave subtlety and sparse use of dialogue created an internal heartache that takes courage, skill, and a very delicate hand.
 I am confident that the Lights On Women Award will propel a new generation of female filmmakers forward in their careers, while also capturing unique and hugely relevant themes within the challenges of our world today.”